On the total volume of the double hyperbolic space: Introduction

-Our focus is to extend the volume of the polytopes in $\mathbb{H}^n$ to polytopes in $\mathbb{DH}^n$ in a proper way, such that it is compatible with the volume elements of both $\mathbb{H}^n$ and $\mathbb{H}^n_{-}$, and is also properly defined across $\partial\mathbb{H}^n$.
-However, the integration of volume across $\partial\mathbb{H}^n$ cannot be defined by the standard Riemann integration.
-To fix this issue, we treat the volume as the limit of a complex perturbation of the volume element.
-But we want to note that, while the metric and volume may be complex \emph{valued} in the perturbation, the underlying space is still real.
-Thus we only use complex analysis in a very limited way, and for the most part we are still using the Riemann integral of complex valued functions in the \emph{real} space.
-A conjectural connection with renormalized volume of conformally compact hyperbolic manifold is also explored (Section~\ref{section_renormalized_volume}).
+Our focus is to extend the volume on $\mathbb{H}^n$ to $\mathbb{DH}^n$ in a proper way, such that it is compatible with the volume elements of both $\mathbb{H}^n$ and $\mathbb{H}^n_{-}$, and is also properly defined across $\partial\mathbb{H}^n$.
+However, the integral of the volume element across $\partial\mathbb{H}^n$ cannot be defined by the standard Lebesgue integration.
+To fix this issue, we treat the volume as the limit of the integral of a complex perturbation of the volume element (as a complex measure on $\mathbb{R}^n$).
+We shall note that in the complex perturbation the underlying space is still real, but endowed with complex valued ``Riemannian metrics'' instead, with no complex geometry involved.
+Thus we only use complex analysis in a very limited way mainly to compute the integral of complex valued functions in the real space.
+In fact, except for some basic understanding of the Riemannian metrics on the different models of $\mathbb{H}^n$, no prior knowledge of differential geometry is assumed of the reader.

-To generalize the notion of \emph{convex polytope} to $\mathbb{DH}^n$, we obtain \emph{polytope} in $\mathbb{DH}^n$, which is a compact subset that can be expressed as a finite intersection of closed half-spaces in $\mathbb{DH}^n$.
-In the hyperboloid model, a polytope in $\mathbb{DH}^n$ is the union of a polytope in $\mathbb{H}^n$ (possibly unbounded) and its antipodal image in $\mathbb{H}^n_{-}$, so in some sense it is always ``symmetric'' between $\mathbb{H}^n$ and $\mathbb{H}^n_{-}$.
-It is shown in this note that the volume of a polytope $P$ in $\mathbb{DH}^n$ (denote by $V_n(P)$) is well defined and invariant under isometry (Theorem~\ref{theorem_volume_invariant}).
-This is true even when $P$ may contain a non-trivial portion of $\partial\mathbb{H}^n$, but in this case the volume is only finitely additive, not countably additive, and may also be complex valued.
-A central tool we use to develop the theory is the Schl\"{a}fli differential formula (\SDF{}), a formula that applies to the volume of the polytopes in the spherical, Euclidean, or hyperbolic space of constant curvature $\kappa$.
-Some remarks on the history of the formula can be found in Milnor's paper \cite{Milnor:Schlafli}.
-See also Rivin and Schlenker~\cite{RivinSchlenker} and Su{\'a}rez-Peir{\'o}~\cite{Suarez:deSitter}.
+For this newly introduced volume on $\mathbb{DH}^n$, it is shown in Theorem~\ref{theorem_volume_invariant} (whose proof constitutes an essential part of this paper) that the volume of a polytope $P$ in $\mathbb{DH}^n$ (denote by $V_n(P)$) is well defined and invariant under isometry.
+This is true even when $P$ contains a non-trivial portion of $\partial\mathbb{H}^n$, but in this case the volume is only finitely (but not countably) additive and may also be complex valued.
+A central tool we use to develop the theory is the Schl\"{a}fli differential formula (\SDF{}), a formula that applies to the volume of polytopes in the spherical, Euclidean, or hyperbolic space of constant curvature $\kappa$.
+Some remarks on the history of the formula can be found in Milnor \cite{Milnor:Schlafli}.
+See also Rivin and Schlenker~\cite{RivinSchlenker} and Su{\'a}rez-Peir{\'o}~\cite{Suarez:deSitter} for some generalizations.